-"Christopher is in London, working and enjoying life and Dionne is just about to sit her standard grades and hopes to go off to uni.
+"Christopher is in London, working and enjoying life and Dionne is at uni studying physiotherapy.
 They know what we have, and they are grateful for it but I’d never force them to stay and take over.
-Christopher had done a few Murrays shifts before he headed off though and Dionne has just started doing two nights a week after school.
+Christopher had done a few Murrays shifts before he headed off though and Dionne used to do two nights a week after school.

 I remember folk thought I was just a lassie behind the counter, unaware that I was learning the ropes from my Dad.
 Some still do!
 I’m happy with that though; Murrays has never been about my family, it’s always been about the customers.
 The ones who do know me keep asking if I’ve retired because I’m so rarely on the shop floor now.
 I do miss that sometimes – the chatting and the blether is all part of the fun.

 We’ve had the same customers for years and years and they like the same things.
 I’ve one old lady who comes in for two pancakes every day and for me, that’s what Murrays is all about.
 We do old fashioned cakes and we do them well.
 Baked fresh and made with care; I’d never change that.
 I’d get lynched for a start!

 I love that people have chosen to stay so loyal to us and the least I can do is give them what they like.
 We do add new cakes and try new things but it will never replace the core products.
 We all arrive in the morning and even now I sometimes look at the volumes of cakes, pastries and pies fresh from the ovens and think ‘will we sell all that?’.
 But we do.
 The ovens go from 1am to 2.30pm and we sell the lot!”